 Ocala consumers rely heavily on purchased merchandise, medications, and other products on a daily basis.
 Consequently, they expect the products they purchase to be safe and reliable.
 However, even despite heavy governmental regulation, some products still turn out to be defective, and some drugs turn out to have harmful—or even deadly—side effects.

-If you sustained injuries from a defective product or dangerous drugs, you may be entitled to monetary compensation under Florida’s established product liability laws.
+If you sustained injuries from a defective product, dangerous drugs, or your car catching fire, you may be entitled to monetary compensation under Florida’s established product liability laws.
 Given the strict filing deadlines for such cases, though, time may be of the essence.
 Therefore, it may be essential that you contact an Ocala defective products lawyer as soon as possible after sustaining your injuries.

 Any product on the market can theoretically be defective.
 Some of the most common types of defective products or merchandise include the following: